 There can never be a replacement for peanut butter cookies in my book, but that was before I had tried almond butter cookies!
-I don’t have any peanut allergies, so the thought to try a different “nut butter” cookie recipe had never entered my mind!
+I don’t have any peanut allergies, so the thought to try a different “nut butter” in a cookie had never entered my mind.

-Yesterday seemed like the perfect time to try something different.
-Naturally, I’d chosen my next favorite nut butter.
-Almonds and almond extract would no doubt create something super delicious in a sugar free cookie.
+When I decided to dive into other nut butters for cookie recipes, naturally, I’d chosen my next favorite nut butter.
+Almond butter!
+Almonds and almond extract would no doubt create something super delicious in a sugar-free cookie.
 These healthy almond cookies did not disappoint!

 As I embraced the flavors of these almond butter cookies, I was so pleased!
-What it offered was a slightly sweet, crisp edge with a super smooth, creamy middle.
+These cookies yield a sweet, crisp edge with a super smooth, creamy middle.
 I particularly loved the richly velvety textured centers and rustic deep cracked tops.
 The texture was so divine that I considered other cookie recipes I could add a bit of this butter to for an equally appealing consistency and appearance.
 And the taste!
 Pure almond goodness!

 Now in my book, these healthy almond butter cookies make for some serious competition!